juan-rod/vuestacks-taskmanager-vue-vuex-firebase/README.md

 updateTodoText () triggers the update of the note.

-getData () is a callback function that returns the status of the database after addTodo () , deleteTodo (), and updateTodoText () have executed.
+getData () is a callback function that dispatches an action in store.js (Vuex store).
+The action retrieves the inputted data from the database then commits a mutation.
+State is then updated with the retrieved data.
+A computed property (using the mapState helper) returns the changed state to the component.

 ### Setting up Firebase